 F1 2025: Abu Dhabi Grand Prix Preview and Predictions

-For the Abu Dhabi Grand Prix 2025, here are our predictions and previews.
+For the 2025 Formula One Abu Dhabi Grand Prix, here we present our preview and predictions.

-For the first time since 2010, more than two drivers go into the final race standing a chance to win the Drivers’ World Championship.
-Max Verstappen’s win in Qatar along with McLaren’s strategic mess means that Verstappen has cut down Lando Norris’ championship lead to a mere 12 points and Oscar Piastri is also in the thick of it, being four points behind Verstappen.
+For the first time since 2010, more than two drivers go into the final race with a chance to win the World Drivers’ Championship.
+Max Verstappen’s win in Qatar, along with McLaren’s strategic mess, has cut down Lando Norris’ championship lead to a mere 12 points, with Oscar Piastri four points behind Verstappen and very much in the thick of it.

-Piastri found some much needed form in Qatar but his team let him down once again and with him being the least likely to take the win, it will come down to a straight battle between Verstappen and Norris and expect Verstappen to come out on top on a track he has enjoyed a lot of success in and won his first title at.
+Piastri found some much-needed form in Qatar, but his team let him down once again, leaving him as the least likely to take the title in the UAE.
+Barring any major incident, it will come down to a straight battle between Verstappen and Norris, and we expect the Dutchman to come out on top on a track where he has enjoyed a lot of success.
+This is also where he secured his first title, after all.

 Race winners prediction: Red Bull / McLaren